blankworker1/ALLOCATE/BOOK.md

 ---

-## Chapter 5 - Many Villages, No Kingdom.
+## Chapter 5 - Many Villages, No Kingdom

 As time passed, the village was no longer alone.